Influencer gifting seems simple. Reach out, send a product, get content. Right?

 - Within a specific performance range (1-10k average Reels plays)

-- In a specific age rang
+- In a specific age range

 - In our niche (see "beauty" in bio)